-My scholarship and teaching focuses on legal rhetoric and argumentation, the relationship between legalism and casuistry in forensic discourse, the rhetoric of nationalism and globalization, professional and technical writing, and the history and theory of rhetoric.
+My research focuses primarily on forensic rhetoric, including the relationship of ethical, moral, and legal rules or principles to particular cases, the rhetoric of judgment more generally, citizenship and nationality discourse, and the history and theory of rhetoric.
 My current book project explores the rhetorical strategy by which groups unite against common enemies as it appears in a series of judicial cases between 1878 and 1952 deciding whether petitioners for naturalized citizenship in the United States were "free white persons" as required by the United States naturalization act at the time.
 My scholarship has appeared in the Yale Journal of Law and the Humanities, the Journal for the Association of Legal Writing Directors, and the University of Miami Race and Social Justice Law Review.

-Before pursuing the academic study of rhetoric and argumentation, I received my Juris Doctor from Tulane Law School and practiced complex business and commerical litigation as an attorney with the law firm of Kasowitz, Benson, Torres, and Friedman LLP.
-I remain a licensed attorney in the state of Texas and continue to author upkeep for West's Texas Business Litigation: Forms and Commentary, 5 volumes, and West's Texas Practice Guide: Business and Commerical Litigation, 6 volumes, forms publications designed to aid attorneys in the practice of law.
+Before pursuing my PhD, I received my JD from Tulane Law School and practiced complex business and commercial litigation as an attorney with the law firm of Kasowitz, Benson, Torres, and Friedman LLP.
+I remain a licensed attorney in Texas, I'm a co-author of West's Texas Practice Guide: Business and Commercial Litigation, 6 vols., and I author upkeep for West's Texas Business Litigation: Forms and Commentary, 5 vols.

 - Ph.D., The University of Texas at Austin